khadas/khadas_docs/linux/source/vim4/GsensorUsage.md

 ## Gsensor demo

-The Gsensor example is to read and write nodes through the ioctl function
+The Gsensor example is to read and write nodes through the ioctl function.

-### source code
+### Source code

-The source code only realizes the use of default settings to read data, other functions users can implement by yourself
+The source code only realizes the use of default settings to read data, other functions users can implement by yourself.

 ```c
 #include <stdio.h>